AHMEDSAEEDGIT/ecommerce-database-system/scripts/reports/6-display-all-categories-recursive.md

 ### 💡 How does it  work ?
 > **First** when applying this query `SELECT * FROM CategoryHierarchy` the engine selects from the recursive CTE `CategoryHierarchy`

 > which will start with the anchor query `SELECT ....
-FROM Category WHERE ParentCategoryId IS NULL` which will display all parents from `level 0` So now we have all parents from the root level
+FROM Category WHERE ParentCategoryId IS NULL` which will display all parents from `level 0` So now we have all parents from the root level.

 > **Next** we will we move to the recursive part which will  `SELECT * FROM Category` and it will join with `CategoryHierarchy` on the fetched records already we got `the level 0 records` so it will match the records from the `category` that have ParentCategoryId equal to
-CategoryHierarchy.CategoryId and we will union the reuslt to the same CTE we have got already
+CategoryId fromn `CategoryHierarchy` and we will union the reuslt to the same CTE we have got already.

 > **Next** We will union the result again with new recursive part to get level 2 categories that have parent categoryId equal to CategoryId that i have got already in the CTE

-> Repeat till no record match the condition `JOIN CategoryHierarchy ch ON c.ParentCategoryId = ch.CategoryId`
+> **Finally** Repeat till no record match the condition `JOIN CategoryHierarchy ch ON c.ParentCategoryId = ch.CategoryId`